ngryman/ribs/README.md

 Some [client-side patterns] already exist along with [build tasks] in order to **procude**, **optimize**, **manage** and **pick** the right image for the right screen size.

-In the wild, the fact is that this is not as much used as it should be.
-AFAIK this is probably because it asks a certain amount of time to choose and apply a technique and it needs too much tools in the process.
+In the wild, this is not as much used as it should be.
+AFAIK this is probably because it asks a certain amount of time to choose and apply a technique and it too much tools in the process.
 The fact is, developpers don't take enough time for this and tend to neglect this part of an application.

-I believe in the *on-the-fly* way of thinking that the Web offers.
-So, for this problem, just ask the image you want, and you will receive it processed, point.
+I believe in the *on-the-fly* way of thinking that the Web cam offer.
+So, for this problem, just ask the image you want, and you will receive it already processed, end of story.
 This also have to garanty that you:
 - do not **load more than your are going to show**.
 - do not **scale the image in CSS**.
 - do not **load important images with javascript**.
+- do not **handle each image sizes manually**.
+- **do simply your workflow**.

 From [RESS slides].

-This is pretty much what [Sencha.io Src] provides.
+This is pretty much what [Sencha.io Src] offers.
 It needs to be available in the wild, with a good level of customization.

 [client-side patterns]: http://css-tricks.com/which-responsive-images-solution-should-you-use